mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 {{% alert type="info" %}}

-If such Storage Plan is shared by multiple environments, all environments using that Storage Plan be using the same Access and Secret keys and will have identical permissions.
+If such a Storage Plan is shared by multiple environments, all environments using that Storage Plan be using the same Access and Secret keys and will have identical permissions.

 Each environment will be writing into its own directory inside the bucket.

-To avoid compromising security, this type of plan should not be allowed to be used by multiple environments.
+To avoid compromising security, this type of plan should not be used by multiple environments.

 {{% /alert %}}